-Commitment Origin of commitment Why does it matter?
-9. Consult on making water companies statutory consultees on planning applications Date made: December 2022 Defra's Plan for Water (page 40): "We will consult on whether to make water companies statutory consultees on certain planning applications."
-Water and sewage companies should be consulted on planning applications for new developments in order to ensure that the water mains, water treatment works and sewerage infrastructure all have sufficient capacity to meet the demands of the proposed development, rather than adding pressure that the system cannot cope with and trying to solve a crisis later on.
-10. Ending operator self-monitoring Date made: November 2021 Repeating a commitment first made by the Water Minister in November 2021, in January 2024 the Times reconfirmed the Secretary of State's position: "Steve Barclay, the environment secretary, has now told the chief executives of England's main wastewater firms that the era of self-monitoring is over."
-Politicians and the public are sceptical about the system of self-monitoring where companies, subject to controls, monitor their own compliance.
+statutory Water and sewage companies should be consulted on planning applications for new developments in order to ensure that the water mains, water treatment works and sewerage infrastructure all have sufficient capacity to meet the demands of the proposed development, rather than adding pressure that the system cannot cope with and trying to solve a crisis later on. ter in the Secretary the chief era of self- Politicians and the public are sceptical about the system of self-monitoring where companies, subject to controls, monitor their own compliance.
 Only a regulator can sit in final judgement over compliance with the permits they themselves have issued.
 We need an increasingly active Environment Agency taking on more responsibility in this area, providing the reassurance demanded by the public over the data.